About the NWAC

-The growth of the community colleges over the past decade has been impressive.
+The growth of the community colleges over the past few decades has been impressive.
 The colleges in the Northwest are comprehensive in nature and provide a variety of academic and vocational offerings as well as many enrichment activities for their students.
-As our student athletes have transisted into a work environment, many have provided testimony about the significant benefit and value that participation in community college athletics provided for them.
+As our student-athletes have transitioned into a work environment, many have provided testimony about the significant benefit and value that participation in community college athletics provided for them.
 Enrollment in community colleges continues to grow as does interest, participation and membership within the NWAC.

 |NWAC Logo: Click here|

 NWAC History & Growth

 Although athletic competition between junior colleges existed in the 1930's, the first structured league and championship events in men's sports first came about when the Washington State Junior College Athletic Conference was formed in 1946.
 The nine charter members of the WSJCAC were Centralia, Clark, Everett, Grays Harbor, Lower Columbia, Olympic, Skagit Valley (known then as Mt.
 Vernon JC), Wenatchee Valley and Yakima Valley.
 Columbia Basin became the tenth member in 1955.